An innovative program for physicians and healthcare professionals who want to lead the way in medical education.

 • Pediatric Cardiologist, A.I.
 DuPont Hospital for Children

-• Professor of Nutrition/Associate Dean of Education, University of Pennsylvania
+• Professor of Nutrition/Associate Dean of Education, Hospital of the University of Pennsylvania

 • Program Director of the Emergency Medicine Residency, SUNY Downstate/Kings County Hospital